-With funding from CalRecycle, the SCC has built an infrastructure that promotes and provides convenient recycling of beverage containers, electronic waste and used oil throughout Tulare, Kings and Kern Counties including the surrounding mountain areas of Sequoia and Kings Canyon National Parks.
+With funding from CalRecycle, the SCC has built an infrastructure that promotes and provides convenient recycling of beverage containers, electronic waste and used oil throughout Tulare and Kings Counties including the surrounding mountain areas of Sequoia and Kings Canyon National Parks.

 RESTORING NATIVE VEGETATION AND A SENSE OF COMMUNITY

 Conservation and environmental stewardship are key components of the Urban Forestry Program.
 Corpsmembers learn essential career skills while developing a passion for the communities they serve.
 Partnerships with local municipalities have led to an average planting of 500-1000 trees per year.

 KEEPING ENERGY COSTS DOWN AND CAREER PROSPECTS HIGH

 Green is in and corpsmembers in the Weatherization Program are ahead of the trend.
 With specialized training for jobs in the green industry, participants serve their communities while improving their own prospects for a better life.